Civil War Tactics in Perspective

 C-Cubed and Staffs

 Earl Hess in "Civil War Infantry Tactics" points out the fact that Civil War armies had great difficulty coordinating large attacks, having trouble coordinating divisions and corps - much less whole armies.
-In the West, the Confederate Army of Tennessee had trouble cordinating attacks above the brigade level while its Union counterpart, although better, nevertheless gained victory operationally rather than tactically.
+In the West, the Confederate Army of Tennessee had trouble coordinating attacks above the brigade level while its Union counterpart, although better, nevertheless gained victory operationally rather than tactically.
 In the East, the Confederate army coordinated attacks at the brigade level at Seven Pines and Malvern Hill and at the division level at Second Manassas and Pickett's Charge, but in 1864 and 65, counterattacks were typically at the brigade level - a regression rather than a progression.
-The Union Army of the Potomac, Hess argues, was the only army of the war to regularly show competence in coordinating attacks.
-At Five Forks, for example, Gen Warren distributed copies of a map showing the plan of attack; even still, Warren lost control of two of his three divisions and was relieved of command by Sheridan as a result - for remaining in place so that his subordinates would be able to find him.
+The Army of the Potomac, Hess argues, was the only army of the war to regularly show competence in coordinating attacks.
+At Five Forks, for example, Gen Warren distributed copies of a map showing the plan of attack; even still, Warren lost control of two of his three divisions and was relieved of command by Sheridan as a result - for remaining in place so his subordinates would be able to find him.
 Difficulty coordinating - "articulation" is the word that Hess uses, made flank attacks and the exploitation of success difficult.
 Frustratingly, despite making these arguments, Hess then downplays the consequences of the failure of Civil War armies to "regularly organize large formations on the corps level" and makes no attempt to explain the reasons for this failure.
 What were the reasons?

 "Very early in the War of Succession, the Federal commanders, recognizing their enemy's disposition to bring matters to a speedy issue, made use of earthworks and entrenchments; the Confederates, at a later period, when the desperate assaults on the Fredericksburg heights taught them that the Northern battalions had at length learnt to follow their officers to certain death, gave up their trust in broken ground and sheltering coverts, and adopted the same means of stiffening the defence.
 In 1863, the third year of the war, both armies became equally formidable on the defensive, ... (and) the confusion of the earlier fields of battle was no longer seen."

 Only one side had to entrench in order to force their opponent to do so.
 To do otherwise was just too risky, and there was no turning back.
-All of the explanations above have validity.
+All of these explanations above have validity.
 The 1864 campaigns little resemble those of 1862 or 1863.
 Battle lines were stretched thinner, putting commanders even more out of touch with the situation, and making armies even more difficult to control than before.
 At any rate, battle tactics had failed.
 Perhaps the use of entrenchments was inevitable, with a bloody attritional struggle like the Overland and Petersburg Campaigns being the predictable result.
 Eventual Union victory was the result of operational successes like Vicksburg and Appomattox - and not from the destruction of enemy armies on the battlefield.

 Sources and Suggested Reading: